ZAKI1905/Pheno/README.md

 This is the program used for the collider analysis in "Exotic Lepton-Flavor Violating Higgs Decays" project:

-  Exotic Lepton-Flavor Violating Higgs Decays
+  Exotic Lepton-Flavor Violating Higgs Decays,
-  Jared A. Evans, Philip Tanedo, and Mohammadreza Zakeri http://arxiv.org/abs/arXiv:1910.07533
+  Jared A. Evans, Philip Tanedo, and Mohammadreza Zakeri, http://arxiv.org/abs/arXiv:1910.07533

 If you use this package please cite: